makeabilitylab/physcomp/sensors/index.md

 Ultrasonic distance sensors are a type of **active** sensor consisting of both a transmitter and receiver.
 They work by transmitting an ultrasonic pulse, which is partially reflected back by objects in the sound wave path (if any).
 By measuring the time between the pulse transmission and the echo reception, distance can be determined.
 {: .fs-1 }

+Active sensors may also include hardware to counteract sensor drift, to filter/smooth a signal, and/or to communicate output via a digital communication protocol like [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).

 In contrast, a **passive** sensor generates an output signal based on some external stimulus and does not require external power.
 For example, a [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) changes its resistance in response to light, a [thermistor](https://en.wikipedia.org/wiki/Thermistor) in response to temperature, and a [force-sensitive resistor](https://en.wikipedia.org/wiki/Force-sensing_resistor) in response to pressure.
-Of course, we may need to design a powered circuit to "retrieve" information from the sensor but the underlying sensor is responding to environmental phenomena regardless of its external power state.
+Of course, we need a powered circuit to "retrieve" information from the sensor—like a voltage divider—but the underlying sensor is responding to environmental phenomena regardless of this applied power.

+A simple heuristic to distinguish active from passive sensors is to count pins: active sensors have an extra third pin (for power) while passive sensors have two.

 <!-- TODO: in future add in a sub-section on MEMS because it's so AWESOME! : -->